 If your child has a mobile phone or access to the internet please discuss the following with them.

 If you have received or sent any information, images or video to someone whom you do not know, you may want to talk about this with someone.

 You can share a concern with staff at school.
-The named staff for safeguarding in our school are Mrs Collins, Miss Pilling, Mrs Blake and Miss Beresford.
+The named staff for safeguarding in our school are Miss Scott, Mrs Collins, Miss Pilling, Mrs Blake, Mr Crossley, Mr Hindmarsh and Mrs Pickering.

 Click on these links below to find out more about remote learning and being kind online.